Chapter 16, Anniversaries

-Like I said earlier this year has been full of ALL the feels.
-When myself and my family have expressed to people on many occasions that her passing has been one of the most beautiful gifts, it is true.
+As I said earlier, this year has been full of All the feels.
+When I and my family have expressed to people on many occasions that her passing has been one of the most beautiful gifts, it is true.
 It genuinely has been a time of so much learning, loving, continued grace and beautiful experiences.

 For me there has never been an experience like death that has shown me that I am not just human.
-My soul knows there is no separation, my mom has told me three different times that she is not going anywhere, she is NEVER leaving me.
+My soul knows there is no separation.
+My mom has told me three different times that she is not going anywhere.
+She is never leaving me.
 It doesn’t matter how many years go by, or if my life is going so beautifully that it would seem like I didn’t need her, she’s never leaving.
-This knowing and me trusting is what has made the last three years so beautiful.
+This knowing and me trusting is what have made the last three years beautiful.

 I do believe in a God that is loving.
 I also believe that love is all things.
 It is not just nice, kind, comfortable, it is all the feels.
 I have heard many times that our lives are like on big tapestry, each color representing different experiences.
-Losing someone so close to us in my opinion adds a lot of colors really fast.
+In my opinion losing someone so close to us adds a lot of colors really fast.
 It changes you permanently, almost like an accident that would cause someone to walk with a limp for the rest of their life.

-I think that most of us from the time we are young are often told to not get dirty, to try not to break things, and often if something does get dirty or broken it can be fixed or replaced.
+I think that most of us, from the time we are young, are often told to not get dirty, to try not to break things, and often if something does get dirty or broken, it can be fixed or replaced.
 Losing my mom can’t be fixed or replaced for my human self.
 So I have been forced to feel all the feels, to experience things I never had to before.
 It has created a permanent change in me.
 It has made me more compassionate, tender, and mature.
-Given me a depth that I didn’t have before.
+It has given me a depth that I didn’t have before.

-One night I was surrounded by some women that I love so dearly.
+One night I was surrounded by some women that I love dearly.
 I was expressing at that moment how much I missed my mom.
-As I was talking with them I realized that in some ways I wanted to keep myself separate from all of the other people who had lost their moms.
+As I was talking with them, I realized that in some ways I wanted to keep myself separate from all the other people who had lost their moms.
 I had seen what happened to other people who had lost their moms, and they did not appear to be okay.
 I did not think that I could do it like they appeared to be doing it.
-I was not going to belong to the lost mom club.
-As I was expressing this to them, one of them said; well I am in the lost mom club, do you not want to be connected to me?
+I was not going to belong to the” lost-mom club.”
+As I was expressing this to them, one of them said: Well, I am in the lost mom-club.
+Do you not want to be connected to me?
 It wasn’t that I didn’t want to be, I was scared to be.
-I think one of the most difficult things to do in this life is to just BE with each other in pain.
+I think one of the most difficult things to do in this life is to just be with each other in pain.
 Not having a solution for it, not being able to fix it, just sitting and being with each other in moments of intense heartache.
-I fortunately or unfortunately have learned how to just BE with intense heartache.
+I fortunately or unfortunately have learned how to just be with intense heartache.
 For me simultaneously there is also soooooo much love.

-I am part of the dead mothers club.
+I am part of the “dead-mothers club.”
 This was the scariest club that ever existed to me.
 I did not believe that I would survive.
-I have survived and way more often than not I am so much better than OKAY.
-I love my mom, I feel her everyday, I have created a new relationship with her that is so precious to me.
+I have survived and way more often than not I am so much better than okay.
+I love my mom, I feel her everyday.
+I have created a new relationship with her that is precious to me.
 All of this kind of happened by default.
 I didn’t have a choice but to figure out how to reconnect with her.
-Today as I reflect on her being gone for 3 years I am grateful for all the feels that happen on this beautiful earth.
+Today as I reflect on her being gone for three years I am grateful for all the feels that happen on this beautiful earth.

 Calli's Journal September 16, 2019 (Lorna's Birthday)

-Happy birthday mom.
-Life seemed so predictable before you died, turns out predictability really is for the birds.
-Most days when I let myself really think about you being gone it feels like a really long dream that I can’t seem to wake up from.
+Happy birthday, Mom.
+Life seemed so predictable before you died.
+It turns out predictability really is for the birds.
+Most days when I let myself really think about you being gone, it feels like a really long dream that I can’t seem to wake up from.
 It is not necessarily a sad dream, it is just so far from what I ever imagined.

-When you first died I felt like I was thrown onto the front lines of a war I never ever wanted to fight.
-Every year that goes by it does get easier, I get more and more used to life without you in it the way you used to be.
+When you first died, I felt like I was thrown onto the front lines of a war I never ever wanted to fight.
+Every year that goes by, it does get easier.
+I get more and more used to life without you in the way you used to be.
 I no longer feel that I am fighting in any war.
 I know that you are and will always be with me.
-I miss the ways in which we used to interact, but I love and am so grateful for all of the ways that we now interact.
+I miss the ways in which we used to interact, but I love and am grateful for all of the ways that we now interact.
 I love you forever and consider myself the luckiest girl in the world to get to be your daughter.

 Calli's Journal August 24, 2020